tsuza/mannager-source/README.md

 The server list file, a file that contains all of the servers being tracked by the app, is called `servers_list.toml`, and can reside in one of the paths, based on priority:
 - In the same folder of the executable.
 - ( DEFAULT ) `$HOME/.config/mannager-source` on Linux & `%APPDATA%/Roaming/mannager-source` on Windows

-## Features
-- Easily download, update & setup a Source game's dedicated server from a wide range of selections.
-  - Team Fortress 2
-  - Half Life 2: Deathmatch
-  - No More Room In Hell
-  - Left 4 Dead 1
-  - Left 4 Dead 2
-- Easily download either the stable or dev branch of Sourcemod ( and Metamod ).

 ## To-Do
 The top priority for now is: